There have been so many Atlantic storms this year, forecasters have run out of names

 Ana arrived in May.
 And now, Wanda has formed.
 But that's the end of this year's list of names for Atlantic hurricanes, thanks to a particularly active 2021 hurricane season.

 In a typical year, there are names to spare by the time of the official end of hurricane season on Nov.
-30. This year is only the third hurricane season meteorologists have been left with no names to spare: there was 2005 — the year of Hurricane Katrina — and last year, with its record-breaking 30 named storms.
+30. This year is only the third hurricane season meteorologists have been left with no more names: there was 2005 — the year of Hurricane Katrina — and last year, with its record-breaking 30 named storms.

 Forecasters expected between 13 and 20 storms this year